 Registering your script and managing hooks

 Here are some examples.
-Make sure to read the full documentation on managing hooks in order to fully understand these examples.
+Read the full documentation on managing hooks to fully understand these examples.

 /usr/local/cpanel/bin/manage_hooks add script /usr/local/cpanel/3rdparty/bin/customScript.sh --manual --category Whostmgr --event Accounts::Create --stage=post

-To list the existing hooks run the following command:
+To list the existing hooks, run the following command:

 /usr/local/cpanel/bin/manage_hooks list